We may earn a commission when you buy through links in our articles. Learn more.

 What are the fire Pokémon strengths?

-Ice-, bug-, and grass-types are weak to fire Pokémon (Rellor’s evolution and Scyther’s evolution come to mind) – no need for an exterminator with the likes of Blaziken, Moltres, and Typhlosion on your team.
+Ice-, bug-, and grass-types are weak to fire Pokémon (Rellor's evolution and Scyther's evolution come to mind), so there's no need to call pest controls when you have Magmar, Talonflame, or Typhlosion on your team.

 Well, there you have it.
 You now know what the fire Pokémon weakness is.
 Should you be curious about how to beat those who live in the shadows, make sure you check out our ghost Pokémon weakness and dark Pokémon weakness guides.
 We also have flying Pokémon weakness, steel Pokémon weakness, and poison Pokémon weakness guides to help you dominate the battlefield.